sandialabs/pyscan/Git_Best_Practices.md

 ### 2.3 Committing Changes to your Branch

 If you want to know which branch you are currently on you can type the following command:
-`git status`
+`git status`.
 This will also show if you have saved changes you have not committed to git.

 Each time you commit to git it will save the current state of your branch.

-This is more useful than simply saving your work because you can return to each commit later, in case you want to revert to a previous state of your branch.
+Commiting to git is more useful than simply saving your work because each iteration of your work is logged, and you can return to each commit later in case you want to revert to a previous state of your branch.

 To commit changes to all the files you have been working on use the following command:

 `git commit -am "And leave a note here summarizing the changes you made to this commit here to have a log for keeping track.
 This will be useful later."`

 Alternatively, you can commit the changes you made to individual files by using the following command with the path to the file you are committing:

 `git commit -m "Note your changes here." path/to/my/file.ext`

 You may notice that if you create new files, git will not automatically add them to your commits.
 To add them to git so that they will be tracked with each commit use the command:

 `git add path/to/my/file.ext`

 ### 2.4 Resetting Your Branch to the Repositories Current State